asas-lab/lm-evaluation-harness/README.md

 We are building a comprehensive benchmark for Arabic Language models tasks.
 This work is building upon the exceptional work of Evalharness by EleutherAI.
 As illustrated in the following table, we have seamlessly integrated a range of Arabic datasets:

-We are building a comprehensive benchmark for Arabic Language models tasks.
-This work is building upon the exceptional work of Evalharness by EleutherAI.
-As illustrated in the following table, we have seamlessly integrated a range of Arabic datasets:

 |                        Task Name                        |Train|Val|Test|Val/Test Docs|                                                                                     Metrics                                                                                     |
 |---------------------------------------------------------|-----|---|----|------------:|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|